nsx31/java-notes/OOPS.md

 }
 ```

-- static : when we want a class member to run independently i.e without creation of instance first in that case we modify that member with **static**.
+- Static : when we want a class member to run independently i.e without creation of instance first in that case we modify that member with **static**.
     - method, class, variable, block can be set to static.
     - variables declared as static act as global variables.
     - we cannot use non-static method inside a static method.